bassem-i/Arabic-English-Subtitling/README.md

 # Arabic-English-Subtitling
 Automatic Video Subtitling System for Arabic/English Using Speech Recognition

 The goal of this project is to develop an application that allows subtitling of English andArabic.
-The application will provide the user with a full subtitle le ready to be usedby the user.
-The subtitling will be based on the CMU-Sphinx speech recognition enginewhich is open source GNU software.
-In this project, the ASR engine will be mostly usedas a black box and the role of the student would be to understand how to integrate theengine with his application.
+The application will provide the user with a full subtitle file ready to be used by the user.
+The subtitling will be based on the CMU-Sphinx speech recognition engine which is open source GNU software.
+In this project, the ASR engine will be mostly used as a black box and the role of the student would be to understand how to integrate the engine with his application.

 * Main 6 Steps: